 3.1 We are instructed that without implementing a reasonable executive retention strategy, RQL considers it faces a real risk of the resignation of one or more of the Executives.
-Not only would a resignation of the Executives would have serious implications for the ongoing operations of RQL, but it also places at risk a smooth transition to an alternate structure if one was implemented as a result of a change in the State Government.
+A resignation of the Executives would have serious implications for the ongoing operations of RQL.